 The Student Government Association (SGA) is a forum where students bring their concerns about campus issues ranging from academics to safety.
 SGA also addresses local, state, and national issues which affect students.
 SGA is the students’ link with the administration.

 The Finance Committee is a student elected body that oversees the fair disbursement of funds to UMW recognized clubs and organizations.
-The Finance Committee meets Sundays at 5 p.m. in the SAE conference room.
-Please sign up on the Finance Committee door by Thursday at 5 p.m. to request a meeting time.
+The Finance Committee meets Sundays at 6:30 p.m. in the SAE conference room.
+Please sign up in the SAE Office no later than Thursday at 4 p.m. to request a meeting time.
 A listing of all Finance Committee allocations over $100 for Fall of 2012 is available on request.
-Questions pertaining to the Finance Committee should be directed to the Chair, Mike Kappert at email@example.com
+Questions pertaining to the Finance Committee should be directed to the Chair, Shirley Martey at firstname.lastname@example.org.

 Class Council coordinates and maintains UMW traditions through large-scale events on campus.
 The intention of Class Council is to provide inexpensive social activities for the student body to enjoy such as a Junior Ring Week, Devil Goat Day and Graduation events.